Why Are Anxiety And Depression Closely Connected In Many Ways?

 Depression, anxiety, mental health

-Anxiety can worsen over time as well if it is not handled properly.
-There are ways to help with anxiety even without medication.
+Anxiety can worsen over time as well if it is not handled correctly.
+There are ways to help with anxiety, even without medication.
 Therapies are different depending on the type of anxiety that affects you and on the level of anxiety that you suffer.

-For a phobia, you might be exposed at increasing levels to the thing that you are afraid of.
+For a phobia, you might be exposed at increasing levels to something you are afraid of.

 Other therapies might require talking your problems out, and others might just provide techniques to help you ride out your panic attacks and get on with life without letting them affect you more than necessary.

-Depression treatments are also varied, mostly depending on your own personal preference.
+Depression treatments are also varied, mainly depending on your own personal preference.
 Medication can provide you with an effective way of dealing with depression; however, medication is not for everyone

-Depression and anxiety are related disorders that can have a huge impact on your overall health and quality of life if left untreated.
-However, both are manageable conditions that do not have to have an effect on your daily life.
+Depression and anxiety are related disorders that can have a significant impact on your overall health and quality of life if left untreated.
+However, both are manageable conditions that do not have to affect your daily life.

 Here are a few reasons why depression and anxiety are closely connected: